 - The Spionage Museum, right next to the S-Bahn station Potsdamer Platz, shows you that Berlin is really the Capital of Spies.
 Their permanent exhibition makes use of all your senses to give you a unique experience.
-Try to cross the laser maze or crack the password code in this exciting museum!
+Try to cross the laser maze or crack the password code in this thrilling museum!

 Berlin Museums: Something Different

 - Ever imagined what it was like to be inside a camera?
 IMAGO 1:1 is a one-of-a-kind, real-life camera big enough to actually stand in!
 Visitors can enter the 7x4x3 room which looks like a gigantic photo booth and create life-sized portraits of themselves.
 Definitely worth a visit.
-Do note that IMAGO 1:1 is only open during the week, at specific times.
+Do note, though, that IMAGO 1:1 is only open during the week, at specific times.

 Berlin museums are everywhere and this list is only the beginning of your cultural adventure.
 Enjoy Berlin and all the gems it has to offer, whether on a rainy or a sunny day.